How Does Internal Uptime Monitoring Work?

 Private location monitoring is similar to an external monitoring system, but is designed to live within your system.
 Private location monitoring offers access to many of the same toolsets as Uptime.com checks, such as HTTP(S) or Ping checks, with the advantage of reporting and status pages.

-A private location probe server is most useful when monitoring intranet applications, or internal systems.
-Its job is to tell administrators when an internal system goes down, and provide first alert and first response capabilities to the outage.
+A private location probe server is most useful when monitoring intranet applications, or systems connected with your internal infrastructure.
+Its job is to tell administrators when an aspect of your internal infrastructure goes down, and provide first alert and first response capabilities to the outage.
 One example is a probe monitoring your API from within, which can queue you into performance issues that may signal an imminent outage.

 An installable agent is installed within your infrastructure, but in contrast to the private location its job is to monitor server resources.
 Rather than reporting on the state of an application, it will inform sysadmins of resource usage and general state of the system.